tilt-dev/api.tilt.dev/docs/core/extension-v1alpha1.md

   Once the repo is downloaded, this path should point to a directory with a Tiltfile as the main "entrypoint" of the extension.

+- **args** ([]string)

+  Arguments to the Tiltfile loaded by this extension.

+  Arguments can be positional (['a', 'b', 'c']) or flag-based ('--to-edit=a').
+By default, a list of arguments indicates the list of services in the tiltfile that should be enabled.